+Actions / Activities Evenented Deculto

+Actions / Activities Expected Results

 9d.
-Continue to recruit signatories for the Racial Diversity and Inclusion Charter for Employers and promote success stories and sharing of good practices of Charter signatories.
+Continue to recruit signatories for • Increased number of signatories

+the Racial Diversity and Inclusion of the Racial Diversity and

-- 9e.
-Devise an award scheme to companies recognise and organisations with an exceptional track record of creating and maintaining а diverse and workplace. inclusive Explore possibility of accreditation / certification for the employers. - 9f.
-Link up prospective employers with NGOs to open up new career opportunities and pathways for EMs. - 9g.
-Work with relevant organisations, such as the Vocational Training Council and Employees
+Charter for Employers and Inclusion Charter for Employers.

+promote success stories and • Introduction of the Racial

+sharing of good practices of Diversity and Inclusion Corporate

+Charter signatories.
+Awards and extensive publicity of

+9e.
+Devise an award scheme to the Awards.

+recognise companies and • Vocational training programmes

+organisations with an exceptional developed for EMs.

+track record of creating and •

+maintaining a diverse and

+inclusive workplace.
+Explore

+possibility of accreditation /

+certification for the employers.

+Qf Link up prospective employers

+71. with NGOs to open up new career

+opportunities and pathways for

+EMs.

+0.

+9g.
+Work with relevant organisations,

+such as the Vocational Training

+Council and Employees